 See if the Weather app on your paired phone works there.

 If so, close the Weather app on your Apple Watch and then re-launch it and see if the weather updates and matches your iPhone.

 To close the Weather app on your watch

-- Press the side button on the Apple Watch once.
+- Double press the Digital Crown (for older watchOS versions, press the side button on the Apple Watch once.)

 - Scroll through the listed apps and swipe on the Weather app.